 Well, maybe it’s not incredible, but after all these years of using Excel, I stumbled upon its shrinking font feature.
 Did you know about it?
-If not, keep reading to see how it works.
+If not, keep reading to see how the shrinking Excel font feature works.

-And if you’ve ever had a worksheet where changing the font size had no effect, this might solve the mystery.
+If you’ve ever had a worksheet where changing the font size had no effect, this might solve the mystery.
 It could be caused by the shrinking Excel font feature

 Picture, if you will, a report with headings of various lengths, like this example with month headings, shown below.
 The columns are wide enough to fit the numbers, but some columns are wider, to fit the column heading.

 You can waste a lot of time, fiddling with the column widths, so the heading text appears.
 For single word headings like these, the Wrap Text settings isn’t any help.

 You can leave some columns wider, or adjust the heading font size, to fit more text in the cells.